GlenKPeterson/Paguro/README.md

  - Add ImMapSorted and ImSetSorted interfaces
  - Add the TreeMap and TreeSet implementations from Clojure
  - Make the Im interfaces implement Sequence
- - Release 1.0 alpha which is kind of like type-safe Clojure for Java.
+ - Release 1.0 alpha which packages type-safe versions of the Clojure collections and sequence abstraction for Java.
 It will include:
     - 3 Immutable collections: Vector, SetOrdered, and MapOrdered.
 None of these use equals or hashcode.
     Vector doesn't need to and Map and Set take a Comparator.
     - Un-collections which are the Java collection interfaces, only unmodifiable, with mutator methods deprecated and